 It is the official language of Iran (the surviving state of the Persian Empire), Afghanistan, and Tajikistan.

-It is also being spoken in various dialects in places like Uzbekistan, Iraq, Kuwait, Saudi Arabia, Yemen, Bahrain, Oman, and the United Arab Emirates.
-The language enjoys the presence of large communities in Turkey, Europe, Australia, Canada, and the USA.
+It is also spoken in various dialects, like Uzbekistan, Iraq, Kuwait, Saudi Arabia, Yemen, Bahrain, Oman, and the United Arab Emirates.
+Large communities in Turkey, Europe, Australia, Canada, and the USA use the language.

-Historically Persian was a more widely understood language in an area ranging from the Middle East to India.
+Historically, Persian was a more widely understood language from the Middle East to India.

-Today, Roughly 150 million people worldwide speak Persian.
-This number includes people who speak Persian (Farsi or Dari or Tajik) as a mother tongue, a second language, and students who do not live in Persian-speaking countries.
+Today, roughly 150 million people worldwide speak Persian.
+This number includes people who speak Persian (Farsi, Dari, or Tajik) as a mother tongue or a second language and students who do not live in Persian-speaking countries.
 It is ranked among the world’s top 25 most widely spoken languages.

 2. A language of Historical importance

 Persian was once one of the most popular tongues in the Middle East.
-It is a language that evokes ancient civilization — back to Biblical times and in the era of empires (like the Persian Empire) and kings of renowned historical antecedents.
+It is a language that evokes ancient civilization—back to Biblical times and the era of empires (like the Persian Empire) and kings of renowned historical antecedents.

 Although those times are far gone, you can relive them through the mirror of learning the language itself.
-Knowing the Persian language can make you understand the concept of a particular historical narrative, particularly as its political, economic, and socio-ideological order of the Middle East.
+Knowing the Persian language can help you understand the concept of a particular historical narrative, particularly the Middle East’s political, economic, and socio-economic order.

-Scholars, educated, rulers, elites, and historians from India, central Asia, and different parts of Iran and Afghanistan, and the Ottoman lands have produced a wide array of rich literature, historical manuscripts, and lithographically printed books in Persian.
+Scholars, educated rulers, elites, and historians from India, Central Asia, and parts of Iran, Afghanistan, and the Ottoman lands have produced rich literature, historical manuscripts, and lithographically printed books in Persian.

 Subjects covered include history, travel, customs, literature, arts, poetry, current events, and traditional topics such as the history of Islamic civilization.